coterie-baby/assessment-ab-testing/README.md

 ## Context

 You are designing a system to bucket users into two testing categories, v0 and v1, based on their UTM parameters.
-Your goal is to ensure that users are properly bucketed and see the correct number of menu buttons depending on their bucket.
+Your goal is to ensure that users are properly bucketed and see the correct number of menu items depending on their bucket.

 ## Requirements: